hardisgroupcom/vagrant-elk-reflex/README.md

     vagrant ssh

+## Auto start

+To start the monitoring virtual box automatically on Windows, you can use [VBoxVmService](http://vboxvmservice.sourceforge.net/).

 ## Limitation
 * This stack is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
 * This stack is ready to use for **development purpose** and as a standalone stack.